JCorellaFSL/Nebula-Protocol/IMPLEMENTATION_GUIDE.md

 ## Conclusion

-The Star Cluster Framework provides a solid foundation for context engineering in software development.
+The Nebula Framework provides a solid foundation for context engineering in software development.
 By starting with the generalized version and adapting it to specific frameworks like Flutter and Tauri, you can create powerful project management and documentation systems that scale with your team and project complexity.

 The key to success is starting simple, iterating based on real usage, and gradually adding more sophisticated features as your needs evolve.